hadley/recipes/recipes/slices/caramel-fruit-nut-slice.md

 Easy to transport.

 Comments: Rich and delicious for a special occasion.
 Use 2 or three types of dried fruits that look colourful and combine well flavourwise.
+Source: Rita V